drausin/libri-experiments/experiments/exp01/README.md

 - Put/Get response times (p50, p95)
 - availability %

+Our goal over the course of this experiment was to achieve sub-second latency for Get and Put requests at a million average users with reasonable resource usage (e.g., less than 1 CPU and 8 GB ram per librarian).

 ### Methods & Results

-#### Naive user load increases
+#### Experiment setup

 The main independent variable for now is the number of uploads per day (UPD), which is just the number of authors times the assumed number of documents each author uploads per day.
-We keep number of authors fixed at 100 to avoid practical issues like too many open RocksDB files, but the "real" assumption is that UPL is a rough proxy for number of authors (i.e., users), since we don't expect each author to upload more that one document per day (at least for now).
+We keep number of authors fixed at 100 to avoid practical issues like too many open RocksDB files, but the "real" assumption is that UPD is a rough proxy for number of authors (i.e., users), since we don't expect each author to upload more that one document per day (at least for now).

 Each upload translates to 8 Put/Get queries:
-- Put entry (always will just be a single-page entry b/c content distribution size is always < 2 MB)
+- Put entry (always will just be a single-page entry b/c content size distribution is always < 2 MB)
 - Put envelope (self reader)
 - 2x Put envelope (shared authors)
 - 2x Get envelope (shared authors)